Federal Income Tax Brackets and Rates For 2025 and 2026

 Can I lower my tax bracket through deductions and contributions?

-Yes, traditional retirement contributions, HSA contributions, and other above-the-line deductions can reduce your taxable income enough to keep you in a lower bracket or reduce the amount of income taxed at higher rates.
+Yes — traditional retirement contributions, HSA contributions, and above-the-line deductions can reduce your taxable income enough to keep you in a lower bracket or reduce the amount of income taxed at higher rates.
+In 2026, the new OBBBA deductions provide additional above-the-line reduction opportunities for eligible taxpayers.

 Methodology

-• Expert verification: All tax analysis and recommendations in this article have been reviewed by David Kindness, CPA, and Founder of Your Creative CPA, for accuracy and practical applicability.
-Expert insights reflect real-world experience in tax planning and professional knowledge of current tax law implications.
+Expert verification: All tax analysis and recommendations have been reviewed by David Kindness, CPA and Founder of Your Creative CPA, for accuracy and practical applicability.

-• Verification process: All claims about tax brackets and planning strategies have been cross-referenced with official government sources and industry analyses.
+Verification process: All claims about tax brackets and planning strategies have been cross-referenced with official government sources.
 Cost estimates and savings calculations represent typical outcomes and should be considered estimates rather than guarantees.

 Written byJacob Wade